facile-it/paraunit/README.md

 ```

 It automatically **uses PHPDBG** if available, and it can produce coverage in the same formats that PHPUnit provides: HTML, Clover, XML, Crap4j, PHP, text file and text to console.

-This command will launch all the tests in all your configured testsuites.

 ## Documentation
 For more details about Paraunit and its usage, see the [documentation](http://facile-it.github.io/paraunit/documentation/)